manifoldfinance/docs-xga/docs/Learning/Forward-Contracts.md

 !!! note "Secondary Market Effects"

     This is in contrast to most work on auctions with resale (re: secondary) markets.
 The secondary market changes the rationale for bidding in the primary auction

+[^1]:
+    There is another aspect to consider.
+The larger the ⍺-blockspace part, the larger the possibility of including a txs in β-blockspace that will revert (due to state changes).
+This wil degrade the value of the option to buy β-blockspace space.
+What is more, this might jeopardize the service as a whole.
+If builders get the impression that the service is not of sufficient quality, then they will stop using it.
+So there is also a reputation component - in particular at the beginning.